-Victims, witnesses or bystanders of any crime should immediately report it to HU-DPS or local law enforcement.
-Information HU-DPS or the local police would be interested in knowing, include but are not limited to:
+Members of the University community are encouraged to accurately and promptly report crimes.
+Those who are witnesses and bystanders of any criminal incident should promptly report the incident to HU-DPS or local law enforcement, especially when a victim of crime is unable to report it for him/herself.
+Information to be reported to HU-DPS or the local police, include but are not limited to:

-- 1) A physical description, his/her identity and location of the suspect(s), if known. - 2) What happened and has the victim sought medical attention? - 3) Was there any use of force and/or threats? - 4) For incidents involving domestic/dating violence or stalking incidents, pictures showing physical violence and text messages may serve as proof that a crime occurred and may be crucial in a university and/or court hearing. - For incidents involving sexual assault, victims are reminded not to shower, bathe or remove anything that could be preserved for DNA samples and could be used as evidence in an investigation.
-Pictures and text messages may serve as proof that the crime occurred and may be crucial in a university and/or court hearing.
+- 1) A physical description, his/her identity and location of the suspect/s, if known. - 2) What happened and has the victim sought medical attention? - 3) Was there any use of force and/or threats? - 4) For incidents involving domestic/dating violence or stalking incidents, pictures showing physical violence and text messages as well as statements from victims and witnesses may serve as evidence that an alleged crime occurred and may be crucial in a university and/or court hearing. - 5) For incidents involving sexual assault, victims are reminded not to shower, bathe or remove anything that could be preserved for DNA samples and could be used as evidence in an investigation.
+Pictures and text messages as well as statements from victims and witnesses may serve as supporting proof that an alleged crime occurred and may be crucial in a university and/or court hearing.

-The investigating officer will ensure that the victim receives medical assistance and advise the victim about available on and off campus resources.
-The University's Interpersonal Violence Prevention Program (IVPP) serves as the on campus advocate.
+The investigating officer will ensure that the victim, when necessary, receives medical assistance and provide or advise the victim about available on and off campus resources.
+That information can be found on the University Interpersonal Violence Prevention Program (IVPP) website, in the Student handbook, etc. However, when cases involve victims of certain types of assaults, it is his/her decision to file a formal complaint with law enforcement authorities.
+The University's Interpersonal Violence Prevention Program (IVPP) serves as the on-campus advocate.
 Counseling support is provided by the University Counseling Service (UCS).
-Both offices can assist and make referrals to local community agencies, if necessary.
+Among these departments students and employees can seek assistance in notifying law enforcement and referrals to local community agencies, upon request.

-It should be noted that talking with a UCS counselor does not constitute filing a report or a formal complaint.
+It should be noted that talking with a UCS counselor or IVPP advocate does not constitute filing a report or a formal complaint.
 However, any conversations between the victim and counselor are private and confidential and cannot be disclosed without expressed permission from the victim.
-In cases where a person may be a danger to themselves or someone else, counselors are required to report such incidents to authorities.
-Counseling should always be encouraged, because talking with a counselor is a very important first step to the healing process.
+In cases where a person may be a danger to themselves or someone else, or a child, counselors and advocates are required to report such incidents to authorities.
+Counseling should always be encouraged because talking with a counselor is a very important first step in the healing process.